Josef-Friedrich/rsync-watch/README.rst

                             destination will be set to this name.
       --rsync-args RSYNC_ARGS
                             Rsync CLI arguments.
-Insert some rsync command line arguments.Wrap all arguments in one string, for
+Insert some rsync command line arguments.
+Wrap all arguments in one string, for
                             example: --rsync-args '--exclude "this folder"'
       -v, --version         show program's version number and exit